ietf-llc/IASA2-Retrospective/MeetingNetworkAssessment/IETF-122-BoF-Agenda.md

         * Privacy vs monitoring data
         * Specific protocols
         * Geo-location of the address block
-4. What is the best NOC to deliver this?
-    * All contractors or the current mix of contractors and volunteers?
-    * Volunteers as the bridge between the NOC and the IETF community?
-5. How is the NOC "managed"?
-    * How does the NOC relate to the volunteer IETF leadership structure (i.e. the IESG) or is it solely a contracted function under the LLC?
-    * How are the volunteers found, selected and managed?

 ## Required Details
 - Status: (not) WG Forming